zhenkewu/CFRL/JOSS/paper.md

 cf_metric_unaware = evaluate_fairness_through_model(env=env, zs=zs_test,
     states=states_test, actions=actions_test, policy=agent_unaware)
 ```
 The estimated value is $8.588$ and CF metric is $0.446$.
 The fairness-through-unawareness policy is much less fair than the policy learned using the preprocessed trajectory.
 This suggests that the preprocessing method likely reduced the bias in the training trajectory effectively.
 Indeed, we can evaluate the performance of more baselines using `CFRL`.
-The code implementations of such evaluations can be found in the "Assessing Policies Using Real Data" workflow in the "Example Workflows" section of the CFRL documentation.
+Some code examples of such evaluations can be found in the "Assessing Policies Using Real Data" workflow in the "Example Workflows" section of the CFRL documentation.

 # Conclusions